Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Are there any words you can’t use in a RI DBA?

-DBAs can’t be registered using words that are related to banks or trusts.
+DBAs can’t be registered using words related to banks or trusts.
 Additionally, names may not be deceptive or represent fraudulent activities.

 After registering the Trade Name, can someone use my business name?

-While registering your Trade Name will keep someone else from registering the exact same name in the state of Rhode Island, it does very little to stop someone else from operating that business name in other states.
+While registering your Trade Name will keep someone else from registering the same name in Rhode Island, it does very little to stop someone else from operating that business name in other states.
 If stopping others from using your business name is important, you can protect it through a trademark.

 Related: How to trademark a business name